 - enters RRC_IDLE if a suitable cell was not found within a certain time after handover failure was declared.

-- in case of CHO, for RLF in the source cell:
+- in case of CHO or RACH-less HO, for RLF in the source cell:

-- selects a suitable cell and if the selected cell is a CHO candidate and if network configured the UE to try CHO after RLF then the UE attempts CHO execution once, otherwise re-establishment is performed;
+- selects a suitable cell and if the selected cell is a CHO or RACH-less HO candidate and if network configured the UE to try CHO or RACH-less HO after RLF then the UE attempts CHO or RACH-less execution once, otherwise re-establishment is performed;

 - enters RRC_IDLE if a suitable cell was not found within a certain time after RLF was declared.